THURSDAY, MARCH 05, 2020

 Not only our favorite spot for open mic night on Tuesdays.
 This ruin pub, a former iron and copper factory, situated on the pub hub lane of Kazinczy Street, also offers great live concerts on most nights of the week.
 In the summer there is a cozy garden, or “kert”, where patrons can sit in recycled boats to enjoy their drinks and eat a delicious bite from the barbeque.
 Inside, in the basement, is where the music is happening.
 In the cozy room downstairs it can sometimes get so busy that people start sitting on the floor, just to be able to listen to the tunes of the person jamming on stage.
 Mika is a lush nighttime playground with flirty atmosphere and an all night party.

-as you can see, the Budapest nightlife has a whole lot more to offer than the usual pub crawls through the various ruin bars to get blackout drunk, wake up fully clothed and a big fat CHLAMYDIA written on your forehead.
-The music scene in Budapest is as vibrant and diverse as it can get, and if you are a traveler looking for that authentic Hungarian experience, these bars are the perfect gateway.
+As you can see, the Budapest nightlife has a whole lot more to offer than the usual pub crawls through the various ruin bars to get blackout drunk.
+The live music scene in Budapest is as vibrant and diverse as it can get, and if you are a traveler looking for that authentic Hungarian experience, these bars are the perfect gateway.
 No matter what your taste in music is, here you are guaranteed to find your venue and people.